scaffold-eth/scaffold-eth/README.md

 }
 ```

+---

 ## Etherscan
-Hardhat has a truly wonderful `hardhat-etherscan` plugin that takes care of contract verification after deployment.
-You need to add the following to your hardhat config imports:
+Hardhat has a truly wonderful [`hardhat-etherscan` plugin](https://www.npmjs.com/package/@nomiclabs/hardhat-etherscan) that takes care of contract verification after deployment.
+You need to add the following to your `hardhat.config.js` imports:
 ```
 require("@nomiclabs/hardhat-etherscan");
 ```